Does this test have other names?

 What other tests might I have along with this test?

-Your doctor may also order a nucleic acid amplification test, such as the polymerase chain reaction (PCR).
-PCR is used to detect the mecA gene, which can make staph bacteria resistant to certain antibiotics.
+Your healthcare provider may also order a nucleic acid amplification test, such as the polymerase chain reaction (PCR).
+PCR is used to find the mecA gene.
+This gene can make staph bacteria resistant to certain antibiotics.

 What do my test results mean?